GEOLYTIX/mapp/foss4g_workshop/getting_started.md

 ## Build the library

-The mapp and ui library must be build.
+The mapp and ui library must be built.
 Esbuild will be installed from npm in the previous step.
 The build script is defined as _build in the package.json and can be executed with npm.

 ```console
 npm run _build